HMS Redpole (1910): Construction and career

 The 20 destroyers of the Acorn class were ordered by the Admiralty under the 1909–1910 Naval Programme.
 One of three in the class sourced from J. Samuel White, Redpole was laid down at the company's East Cowes shipyard on 10 December 1909 with yard number 1315 and launched on 24 June 1910.
 The ship was completed in February 1911, the fourth ship in Royal Navy service to be given the name, an alternative spelling of Redpoll.

-Om commissioning, Redpole joined the Second Destroyer Flotilla.
+On commissioning, Redpole joined the Second Destroyer Flotilla.
 Between 26 and 28 May 1912, the destroyer visited Aberystwyth, the first time the vessel was known to have travelled to Wales, subsequently returning to the naval base in Portsmouth.
 On 16 April 1914, the ship was transferred to Plymouth.
 After the British Empire declared war on Germany at the beginning of the First World War in August 1914, the Flotilla became part of the Grand Fleet.
 The destroyer was deployed to Devonport to undertake escort duties.
 On 28 August 1915, the flotilla took part in an anti-submarine patrol, accompanied by battleships and cruisers, but this was unsuccessful at destroying any submarines.

 On 13 November 1915, the destroyer left Devonport to travel to the Mediterranean Sea in support of a proposed joint French and British operation in support of Serbia against Greece.
 In the end, there was no action as the Greek government acquiesced to the Allied demands on 23 November.
 The destroyer remained in the region and subsequently joined the Fifth Destroyer Flotilla of the Mediterranean Fleet before the year ended.
 The destroyer continued to operate there for the remainder of the war.
 On 20 January 1918, Redpole was based at the naval base in Malta.
 Although mainly employed as an escort, the destroyer accompanied the Australian torpedo boat Torrens on a mission to rescue the Italian destroyer Benedetto Cairoli that had been damaged while serving on 10 April.
 Shortly after the end of the war, on 28 December, the ship briefly towed the Soviet destroyer Shchastlivyi from Sevastapol to Ismid, although this was marred by a fire in the Soviet warship's oil tanks.
 The ship subsequently sank while on tow to Malta.

 After the Armistice, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of staff needed to be reduced to save money.
 Redpole returned to Devonport and was placed in reserve.
 This position did not last long, and Redpole was sold to be broken up at Milford Haven to Thos.
 W. Ward on 9 May 1921.